 “Did he tell ye?
 Pay once a week, ’stead o’ every day.
 Old man takes some time to get his body creaking to the coin chest.
 Don’t wanna do it ever’day”

 “So it’s like this.
-Ye do as little as ye can get away with—and pray to God ye don’t get one o’ the hags, ’cuz they run ye ragged—take food ’ome at night, sit on yer arse here or catch up on yer work at ’ome, collect yer wages.”
+Ye do as little as ye can get away with—and pray to God ye don’t get one o’ the hags, ’cuz they run ye ragged if they notice ya doin’ a good job—take food ’ome at night, sit on yer arse here or catch up on yer work at ’ome, collect yer wages.”